baselbers/woocommerce-pdf-invoices/readme.txt

 To easily get started, copy the default template files (including folder) called `plugins/woocommerce-pdf-invoices/includes/templates/invoices/simple/micro` to `uploads/bewpi-templates/invoices/simple` and rename the template folder `micro` to a template name you like.
 This way the plugin will detect the template and makes it available to select it within the template settings tab.
 Now go ahead en start making some changes to the template files! :)

 = How to add a fee to the invoice? =
-To add a fee to your invoice, simply add the following action to your themes `function.php`.
+To add a fee to your invoice, simply add the following action to your themes `functions.php`.

 `add_action( 'woocommerce_cart_calculate_fees','add_woocommerce_fee' );
 function add_woocommerce_fee() {